mortie/snow/README.md

 * If your test suite consists of multiple files, the various `.c` files should be included from the main source file, because Snow uses some static globals.
-Each `.c` file should probably still include `test.h` to help your editor out.
+Each `.c` file should probably still include `snow.h` to help your editor out.
 * Because Snow is based on passing blocks to C preprocessor macros, make sure to not include any unguarded commas (commas outside of parentheses).
 The